Rural Kansas a tourist lure for offbeat travelers

-KANSAS CITY, Kansas While some avid travelers seek exotic ports or ancient cities, Larry Hornbaker's ambition is to drive 25 miles of dirt roads in every county in the U.S. state of Kansas.
+KANSAS CITY, Kansas While some avid travelers seek exotic ports or ancient cities, Larry Hornbaker's ambition is to drive 25 miles of dirt roads in every county in Kansas.

 He has company on the back roads.
 Some 1,500 members of the Kansas Explorers Club long to see every corner of the state and patronize struggling small towns, many of which are fighting a losing battle against population decline.